Functional Horseshoe Priors for Subspace Shrinkage: Introduction

-We provide theoretical support to the method by showing an adaptive property of the approach in the context of \eqref{eq:normal_mean}.
+We provide theoretical justification for the method by showing an adaptive property of the approach.
 Specifically, we show that the posterior contracts \citep{ghosal2000convergence} at the parametric rate if the true function belongs to the pre-designated subspace, and contracts at the optimal rate for $\alpha$-smooth functions otherwise.
 In other words, our approach adapts to the parametric shape of the unknown function while allowing deviations from the parametric shape in a nonparametric fashion.
+In addition, we describe a model selection procedure obtained by thresholding the shrinkage factor, and then demonstrate its consistency.